septentrio-gnss/mosaicHAT/README.md

 ### mosaic Pinout

 Septentrio mosaic-X5 is the base of mosaicHAT board. mosaic is a 31x31mm LGA module with 239 pins.
-All needed information on mosaic could be found in the [Hardware Manual] (mosaicHAT/Refrences/mosaic_hardware_manual_v1.3.0.pdf).
+All needed information on mosaic could be found in the [Hardware Manual](Refrences/mosaic_hardware_manual_v1.3.0.pdf)

 ### Power Sources